scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Bundling is a third way to combine pieces of signac-flow's workflow.
 Whereas aggregates are concerned with jobs and groups operations, bundling is concerned with combining what are effectively units of execution into a single submission script.
 The simplest case of a bundle is a submission script with the same operation being executed for multiple jobs either in parallel or serial.
-Bundling is what allows the script to contain multiple jobs executing the same operation.
+Bundling is what allows the submission script to contain multiple jobs executing the same operation.
 By storing information on individual bundles, signac-flow prevents accidental resubmission just as in the unbundled case.
 While the example above does not use either groups or aggregation, bundles works seamlessly with both.